Home | Stories and Essays

 Helmut's father died, his mother returned to her own people in New Mexico, but

-When readers are introduced to him, at age 26, he is working as the research
+introduced to him, at age 26, he is working as the research assistant to Werner

-German at Yale.
-The younger man's task is to prepare drafts of scholarly
+Department of German at Yale.
+The younger man's task is to prepare drafts of

 When Helmut

-scholar, who argues against severing thought from action, actually participated
+the famous German scholar, who argues against severing thought from action,

-vulnerability of young women in his classes.)
-With help from his girlfriend, Ariane Sassolini, an immigrant
+young women in his classes.)
+With help from his girlfriend, Ariane

-900-year-old Austrian monastery that seem to implicate Hopfgartner in the rape
+monastery that seem to implicate Hopfgartner in the

 Holocaust, Helmut plots Hopfgartner's execution, in